antchfx/xpath/README.md

 - `a|b` : All nodes matching a or b, union operation(not boolean or).

+- `(a, b, c)` : Evaluates each of its operands and concatenates the resulting sequences, in order, into a single result sequence

 #### Node Axes

 - `child::*` : The child axis selects children of the current node.